nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 - I completed the first part of our literature search which was to find existing works that most closely relate to our BERT paper.
 I chose works that were referenced multiple times throughout the paper and contributed important insight.
 I organized my findings on the group Mural with the work's title, venue, and authors.
 I used arrows and labels to show the correlations.

 **Sunday (1 hour) Extended Literature Search**
 I extended my literature search to include papers after the BERT paper and chose specific ones that aligned more closely with our research topic.
+I utilized Google Scholars to find papers that cited the BERt paper.
+In addition, I searched the ACL proceedings to find recent papers in the past two years that involved models that implemented QA and conversation.
+I organized my findings on the group Mural and added the papers to the Related Works and References section of our project proposal draft.

 # Week 3 (10/9-10/15)
 ## Meeting Summaries
 **Research Group Meeting w/ Prof. Chang and Grad Mentors**